charlie-vf/genshin-blog-project/README.md

 - Personal profile for Users where they can view their posts and likes
 - Search bar to narrow post display further than categories allows
 - Draft creation.
 Currently only available in Admin
+- Add images to Categories page as the current list is plain - time constraints negated ability to work more on this page

 ## **Issues/Bugs**

 - Category: general not displaying when adding links to posts from within the individual category page.
     - This was fixed by changing the name of the category to 'general stuff'
+- SummerNote not loading in on website
+    - This was fixed by following the directions [here](https://github.com/summernote/django-summernote) and adding '|safe' when loading in to the post_detail template.

 ## **Technologies Used**